 Computation Of Undiscovered Piezoelectrics and Linked Experiments for Design (COUPLED)

 By teaming up with colleagues from NREL and from across Mines, we are combining high throughput computation with combinatorial experimental techniques to discover and develop new piezoelectrics with a specific focus on nitride materials.
 The computational efforts are led by Cristian Ciobanu and Vladan Stevanovic, while the complementary experimental efforts are up to our group along with Corrine Packard and our close NREL collaborator, Andriy Zakutayev.
 With all of the data produced by these efforts, we need help making sense out of the large, sparse, and heterogeneous datasets...
 Paul Constantine to the rescue!
-Finally, in order to assist rapid transition of newly developed materials and/or processes to commercial relevance, we have an industrial advisory board that currently consists of representatives from 18 partner companies.
+Finally, in order to assist rapid transition of newly developed materials and/or processes to commercial relevance, we have an industrial advisory board that currently consists of representatives from 18 partner companies from 7 countries across 3 continents.

 This project is funded by the DMREF program from NSF (DMREF-1534503).